RaheelMN/git_ecommerce/README.md

 Admin tasks__

-Admin can create,read,delete and edit Poducts, categories, bands.
+Admin can create,read,delete and edit Poducts, categories, brands.
-Admin can delete user orders, payments and users.
+Admin can delete orders, payments and users.

 Uers tasks__

 User can create, delete and update account.
 User can add items to cart.
 User can modify items in carts.
-User orders are in pending state.
-User has to confirm oder then select payment method.
+After checkout user's orders are in pending state.
+User has to confirm oder in orders list then select payment method to complete order.
 Payment gatway is not implemented.

 Verification__

+REGEX is used in php to verify user and admin input.

+Security__

-REGEX is used in php to verify user and admin input. mysqli_real_escape_string function is used to prevent sql injection beside regex. htmlentities is used to prevent XSS attack.
+mysqli_real_escape_string function is used to prevent sql injection beside regex filtering. htmlentities is used to prevent XSS attack.